oxyroid/M3UAndroid/RULES.md

    then accessing it using `import <package>.i18n.R.string`.
 6. If you wish to apply additional dependencies, consider using version catalogs.
 7. Never use AndroidViewModel, use context in UI layer or Data layer.
+8. Never use Painter to inflate drawable resources, use `ImageVector.vectorResource` instead.